Inicio/Thinkers Publishing, Libros, Psicología, Medio Juego/The Comfort Zone – Keys to Your Chess Success

 Ok, so when I talked about this introduction being short, I lied.
 Spoiler: I lie a lot.
 So should you,

 especially over the chess board.
 Lie about what move you are going to play to your opponent.
-Lie about
+Lie

-enough babbling.
+Anyway, enough babbling.
 Let us get on with it.

 The-Comfort-Zone